flood-io/element/packages/element/docs/README.md

 **Install using NPM:**

 First, make sure you have installed the [latest version of NodeJS](https://nodejs.org) for your platform.
-Minimum node version is node 8, preferrably the latest LTS release.

 ```bash
 # Using yarn